Rose Care FUNdamentals for July 2014

 by Frank Brines, ARS Consulting Rosarian

-For the third year now, I have been practicing and advocating a conservative style of summer rose care.
-As we enter the summer season we can expect periods of a few days to even weeks with temperatures that can hover between the high 90s to 100+ for days and even weeks.
+For the fourth year now I have been practicing and advocating a conservative style of summer rose care.
+As we enter the summer season we can expect periods of a few days to even weeks with temperatures that can hover between the high 90's to 100+ in July and September.
 Rose care activities fall lower on your priority list when you get the sense that Mother Nature is trying to kill you.
-These temperatures are enough to make any gardener want to escape to the beach, pool, or air conditioned room-anything but laboring among the thorns, battling bugs and soaking in sweat!
+These temperatures are enough to make any gardener want to escape to the beach, pool, or air conditioned room—anything but laboring among the thorns, battling bugs and soaking in sweat!

 Roses don't like intense heat either.
-Gardeners who live in the desert-that IS us, you know-can verify that the number and size of blooms fall off dramatically in high temperatures.
+Gardeners who live in the desert, that IS us, you know, can verify that the number and size of blooms fall off dramatically in high temperatures.
 In addition, as plants struggle to stay hydrated, their fragrances diminish.
 When roots can't take up enough water, their leaf tissues dehydrate and burn to a crisp.
 Chlorophyll is depleted, causing yellowing and suppressing photosynthesis.
 The plant will conserve its resources for roots, canes, and leaves in that order.
-There is plenty of debate over whether to remove or retain desiccated leaves, some arguing that they provide shade for the canes.
-That may be so-and it's also a nice excuse not to crawl around in the hot sun stripping off leaves.
+If your roses suffer desiccated leaves, DO NOT remove as they provide shade for the canes.
 And remember: If a leaf dies, it is easily replaced; if a cane dies, it's gone!

-Without saying, water needs increase dramatically.
-Perhaps requiring daily watering.
+Without saying, water needs increase dramatically, perhaps requiring daily watering.
 It is essential that you check soil dampness frequently during hot days.
-Use a water probe or stick your finger to a depth of four to six inches (that is, if you have fluffy soil OR unnaturally long fingers)!
+Use a water probe or stick you finger to a depth of four to six inches (that is, if you have fluffy soil OR long fingers)!
 If your soil is too compacted to do this, use a small garden trowel to scratch down to that depth and check the moisture content.
 A 3" to 4" layer of good composted mulch over the entire bed will help conserve moisture.

 Potted roses are even more susceptible to heat and drying because soil in a container will heat up rapidly, virtually cooking the roots.
 In addition, the soil contracts, pulls away from the container's sides, causing water to run through rapidly, washing away soil, and wasting water.